dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 Datatype constructors can have formal parameters, declared with the usual syntax: 'name: type'.
 In datatype constructors the 'name :' is optional; one can just state the type.
-However, if there is a name, it may not be a typename, as in the failing example above.
+However, if there is a name, it may not be a typename.
 The formal parameter name should be a simple identifier that is not a reserved word.